sovello/sovello.github.io/README.md

 * To run django commands: `heroku run python APPNAME/manage.py COMMAND_NAME`
   * e.g. _`heroku run python statracker/manage.py migrate`_
 * To run any other commands: `heroku run COMMAND_NAME`
+* The procedures will be the same for any app you want to deploy to Heroku.
+Don't use anything that is Python/Django Specific from this doc.

 <sup>1</sup><sub><sup>Run this so we avoid having the SECRET_KEY value in the settings file which we may commit to github which makes it public.</sup></sub>